AUP-CS2065/aup-cs2065.github.io/README.md

 | 26/4 | Inference and regression |    | [Chapter 16]() | [Lab 09]() |
 | 29/4 |         |            |         |             |
 | 3/5  | Classification and updating predictions |    | [Chapter 17](), [Chapter 18]() | [Project 3]() |

+## Course Learning Outcomes

+* Students will make effective use of probabilistic and statistical thinking
+* Students will demonstrate a robust understanding of the fundamental ideas of Data Science
+* Students will be able to digitally obtain and parse datasets and to model them in various ways in order to be able to draw information from the data
+* Students will demonstrate to be able to use the Python language and Jupyter Notebook
+* Develop a positive approach to mathematics and to appreciate its use in modeling the world (CCM LO1)
+* Reason with quantitative information –in words, numbers and graphs and charts (CCM LO2)
+* Clearly communicate quantitative information in words, in numbers and with graphs (CCM LO3)
+* Develop strategies for solving problems (CCM LO4)

+## Global Liberal Arts Core Curriculum

+Some courses at AUP can be used to fulfill the GLACC requirements.
+As a reminder , the GLACC requirement areas are:

+* Integrative Inquiry (CCI)
+* Experiential learning (CCX)
+* Research, Interpretation, and Writing (CCE)
+* Digital Literacy and Communication (CCD)
+* Disciplinary Research Methods and Writing (CCR)
+* Quantitative Reasoning (CCM)
+* Experimental Reasoning Course with Lab (CCS)
+* Expression Française (CCF)
+* AUP Capstone (CCC)

+The GLACC associated learning outcomes are indicated with the designation (CCLO) in the list of learning outcomes.
+If you see a CCLO in that list then this course can be used to fulfill the GLACC requirement for that area.
+Courses that have multiple CCLOs can only be used to satisfy one of the requirements listed.